VirtoCommerce/vc-docs/platform/user-guide/docs/order-management/sending-order-information-to-avatax.md

     ![Path](media/avatax_path.png)

-1. The result of the operation is diplayed in the next blade.
+1. The result of the operation is displayed in the next blade.

     ![Result](media/result.png)